backupbrew/switchbrew/SPL services.md

 It will break instead of just force-exiting the process which is what happens on retail.

-Kernel uses id12 when setting up memory sizes and attributes.
+Kernel uses id12 when setting up the available RAM size.
+If bit0 is set, it will memset various allocated memory-regions with 0x58, 0x59, 0x60 ('X', 'Y', 'Z') instead of zero.
+This allows Nintendo devs to find uninitialized memory bugs.

 ## GenerateAesKek